 Overall, the trials show that CBD use has minimal adverse effects and does more good than harm.
 Between this mounting evidence and the recent FDA approval of Epidiolex, we should expect to see a steady rise of CBD use in pharmaceutical products, supported by the federal government and health- and nutraceutical industry regulators.

 Research Targeting Pain | Notable Conclusions

 - Use of CBD for pain is generally well tolerated, mostly depending on dosage levels, long-term vs. short-term

-- CBD with cancer-related pain could be beneficial, no increased dosage for pain-relieving medications
+- CBD with physiological and psychological pain could be beneficial, no increased dosage for pain-relieving medications

 - Mild-moderate adverse effects: dizziness, dry mouth

 - Effective in reducing pain and improving sleep patterns